-- Return Transportation - ($75) Saturday , Sunday, or Monday return transportation to Seattle for rider and bicycle.
+- Return Transportation - ($80) Saturday , Sunday, or Monday return transportation to Seattle for rider and bicycle.
 Cutoff date is July 3.
 Sunday bus is SOLD OUT.

-- Bike Only Return Transportation - ($45) Return transportation to Seattle for your bike only.
+- Bike-Only Return Transportation - ($45) Return transportation to Seattle for your bike only.
 Cutoff date is July 3 or sell out, whichever comes first.

 - Bike Box Transportation - ($20) One-way bike box transportation from start line to Portland

-- NOTE!
-Please ensure that your mailing address is listed correctly on your online account to avoid any delays!
+- Please ensure that your mailing address is listed correctly on your online account to avoid any delays.

-- If your packet was mailed and has not arrived by ride day, please check in at our registration booth at the start line.
+- If your packet was mailed and has not arrived by ride day, please check in at the Cascade info booth at the start line.